What strange times these are.

 We eventually linked back up with the trail alongside Ribbon Falls, which just might be one of the neatest waterfalls I’ve ever seen!

-Beyond Ribbon Falls, the trail continued steeply up and around a rock ridge, behind which is Black Lake.
+Beyond Ribbon Falls, the trail continues steeply up and around a rock ridge, behind which is Black Lake.
 This last section was definitely the steepest, most challenging part of the hike.

 Black Lake was partially thawed and we found a nice large boulder near the lake to eat lunch, enjoy the view, and take a million photos, before retracing our steps through the endless snow.
 It was a wet and slippery trek; our microspikes mostly kept us from sliding around or falling, but my hiking boots were not nearly waterproof enough to keep my feet dry.